 The Queensberry Rules also established weight divisions and mandated that boxers had to be matched with opponents of similar height and physical frame.

 Growth of Boxing Associations and Tournaments

 In 1880, the Amateur Boxing Association (ABA) was established, and started holding regular annual championships.
 Other associations were formed, and as the sport become popular all across the world, these aossications helped mount international tournaments.
-These include the European Games, the Commonwealth Games, and more.
+These include the common ones today like the European Games, the Commonwealth Games, and more.

 George Rickard is generally credited for recognizing the commercial possibilities of boxing matches in the 1900s.
-He promoted big fights that attracted public attention—and helped prize fighters like Jack Dempsey earn millions of dollars in prize money.
+He promoted big fights that attracted public attention—and helped prize fighters like Jack Dempsey earn millions of dollars from prize fighting.